TheRealFREDP3D/AI-4-FREE/Ollama/README.md

 This script detect your active shell, check if the alias 'ollamal' exist.
 If not, add it to your shell config file.

+---

+### ollama-lister-v1.1.0.sh

+Added a couple of fesatures and chabged the visual aspect of the script.